stephend/citybeautiful.nz/_posts/2019/2019-09-30-planning-successful-cities-submission-guide.md

 # Answering the questions

 The discussion document is not asking for all of your opinions about urban planning.
-MfE wants feedback on how to design a fairly specific set of regulations, some of which they've probably already started writing, just with a few gaps where there are some options they're picking between.
+MfE wants feedback on how to design a fairly specific set of regulations, some of which they have already suggested particular wording for in the discussion document, and others where there are some options they're picking between.
 I would generally aim to stick to the questions asked.

 However, some of the questions are fairly open ended.
 Feel free to suggest other regulatory tools (e.g. amendments to the Resource Management Act) that might help achieve the goals of Making Room for Growth.